Ragu Bianco with Pappardelle (White Bolognese Sauce)

-I love a traditional bolognese (fusilli bolognese, gnocchi bolognese, tagliatelle bolognese… you name it!).
+I love slow-cooked meat sauces (fusilli bolognese, gnocchi bolognese, tagliatelle bolognese, short rib bolognese… you name it!).
 It was finally time to share my creamy white bolognese sauce!
-This white bolognese meat sauce is similar to my traditional bolognese sauce.
-However, it does not have tomato paste.
-We don’t use tomatoes of any kind in this dish, so the bolognese recipe is white, thanks to wine, mascarpone cheese, milk, and heavy cream.
-I love to use pork but you can use any ground meat you’d like.
+This white bolognese meat sauce is similar to my traditional bolognese sauce, however, it does not have tomato paste.
+We don’t use tomatoes of any kind in this dish, so the ragu bianco recipe is white thanks to wine, mascarpone cheese, and heavy cream.
+I love to use pork but you can use any ground meat you’d like for this white fagu sauce.
+If you want something luxurious yet meat-free, check out my Pappardelle ai Funghi.
+And for a baked dish, try my baked bolognese pasta!

-- Ground pork: The star of today’s recipe, ground pork adds a slightly sweet and savory flavor that balances beautifully with the rich sauce.
+- Ground pork: The star of my white ragù recipe, ground pork adds a slightly sweet and savory flavor that balances beautifully with the rich sauce.
 Fresh, local pork is always best, and make sure to check fat content for a nice blend of juiciness without being greasy.

-- Celery and carrot: These aromatic veggies form the base of the sauce and give it a subtle sweetness.
+- Celery, onion, and carrot: These aromatic veggies form the base of the sauce and give it a subtle sweetness.
 When purchasing, look for fresh, firm stalks and bright orange carrots.

 - Garlic cloves: Fresh garlic cloves release a bold flavor that will infuse the sauce.
 Crushing them with the flat side of a wooden spoon helps release their natural oils for an extra flavor punch.